Best automated cat toys 2024 to keep your furry friend entertained

 Automated cat toys will have different price points depending on their design and complexity.
 Equally, some will require batteries or charging, which can run out at inopportune moments.
 These are all things to think about when making your purchase decision.

-Will an automated cat toy keep my cat entertained while I’m out of the house?
+Will an automated cat toy keep my cat entertained while I’m out?

 An automated cat toy can be a useful tool for cats that are home alone.
 It can provide mental stimulation as well as encourage physical activity, which is important to keep your cat happy.